 Green Garlic Dip

-Simply toss everything into your food processor or blender, and blitz until perfectly smooth.
+- Simply toss everything into your food processor or blender, and puree until perfectly smooth.
 Pause to scrape down the sides of the bowl as needed, to ensure that everything gets incorporated.
 Season to taste, and chill thoroughly before serving.